c3c/ExpatMDM/README.md

 ##### Proof of concept Expat MDM solution as part of a paper on Android patching

+### Abstract

+Android is currently the most popular smartphone OS in the world.
+Many dierent devices with outdated Android versions and kernels pose a risk as they become a potential target for attackers, making enterprises reluctant to allow employees to bring their Android devices to the workplace.
+Fixing vulnerabilities by patching the kernel and Android runtime in-memory allows leaving the underlying system mostly untouched while still providing protection against emerging threats.

+### Proof of concept

+This paper introduces the concept of using the same vulnerabilities that can be used for exploiting the device, to patch the system: _expatting_.

 The expatting techniques introduced in this paper were consolidated into a proof of concept Expat MDM solution.
 The proof of concept consists of a server and agent component, and demonstrates how an Expat MDM